gregorriegler/mob-programming-rpg/docs/backlog.md

 # Reminders

+-   Update the Date and Active Co-Authors for [today's session notes](../session-notes/_todays-session-notes.md)
 -   Review the Ideas section of the [previous session notes](../session-notes/_previous-session-notes.md)
--   Update the Date and Active Co-Authors for [today's session notes](../session-notes/_todays-session-notes.md)
+-   Everyone: turn on mob timer sounds 📣
 -   Before Retro: Update the Backlog

 ## Working Agreements